keyper-labs/palmera-module-sdk/README.md

 ### 3. Create your first organization

 Create and execute a Safe transaction to register your new organization.
-This requires an organization name, which can be something that describes your organization or a random name.
+This requires an organization name, which can be a descriptive name or a random one.

 ```js
 const tx = await palmeraSDK.registerOrganizationTx('Some name')